You are reading this article to learn more about spider mites on houseplants and how to get rid of them.

 You can clean your plant in two ways.

-The first way to clean your plant is to use a high-pressure hose as long as your plant is tough enough to take it.
+The first way to clean your plant is to use a high-pressure hose if it is tough enough to take it.

 The second way to clean your plant is to stick it in a shower if you have one.